cryobry/installjrmc/README.md

     Enable and start a mediaserver systemd service (requires an existing X server) jriver-mediacenter
-    Enable and start a mediacenter systemd service (requires an existing X server) jriver-x11vnc
+    Enable and start a mediacenter systemd service (requires an existing X server) jriver-x11vnc-mediacenter
-    Enable and start x11vnc for the local desktop (requires an existing X server) --vncpass and --display are also valid options (see below) jriver-vnc-mediacenter
+    Enable and start x11vnc for the local desktop (requires an existing X server) --vncpass PASSWORD
-    Enable and start a vncserver running JRiver Media Center --vncpass PASSWORD
-        Set vnc password for x11vnc/vncserver access.
+        Set vnc password for x11vnc/Xvnc access.
 If no password is set, the script will either use existing password stored in ~/.vnc/jrmc_passwd or use no password --display DISPLAY
-        Display to start vncserver/x11vnc (Default: The current display (x11vnc) or next available display (vncserver)) jriver-createrepo
+        Display to start x11vnc/Xvnc (Default: The current display (x11vnc) or the current display incremented by 1 (Xvnc)) jriver-xvnc-mediacenter
+    Enable and start an Xvnc session running JRiver Media Center --vncpass and --display are also valid options (see above) jriver-createrepo
     Install hourly service to build latest MC RPM and run createrepo
 ```

+#### `jriver-x11vnc-mediacenter` versus `jriver-xvnc-mediacenter`
+`x11vnc` shares your existing X display via vnc, `xvnc` creates a new display and shares it via vnc.
+Both services will also start a Media Center service on their respective displays.

+**Note**: If `jriver-xvnc-mediacenter` finds an existing display it will attempt to increment the display number by 1.
+This should work fine in 99% of cases, but if you have multiple running X servers on your host machine you should use the `--display` option to specify a free display.

 #### containers